sleroy/SonarEsLintPlugin/README.md

 Download [the plugin](https://github.com/sleroy/SonarEsLintPlugin/releases/download/v0.1.1/sonar-eslint-plugin-0.1.1.jar).

-Basically this plugin launches EsLint and colelcts its results into SonarQube.
+Basically this plugin launches EsLint and collects its results into SonarQube.
 It may be slower than the own SonarQube javascript parser that I recommend to use for most usages.
 However if you are interested by AngularJS coding rules, uses my plugin :-)

 [![Build Status](https://travis-ci.org/sleroy/SonarEsLintPlugin.svg?branch=master)](https://travis-ci.org/sleroy/SonarEsLintPlugin)
 [![Coverage Status](https://coveralls.io/repos/github/sleroy/SonarEsLintPlugin/badge.svg?branch=master)](https://coveralls.io/github/sleroy/SonarEsLintPlugin?branch=master)

 ## Changelog

+0.3.0 - Upgrade to the latest Sonar API and dependencies and fix an issue (#2) when ESLint is meeting parsing errors or simply ignoring files.
+ * SonarQube API 6.7
 0.2.0 - Upgrade to the latest Sonar API and dependencies :
 * GSON 2.8.2
 * `<sslr.version>1.22</sslr.version>`